MehmetMHY/insightred/README.md

    source .env
    ```

 4. Collect Reddit data.
 To do this, run this script then provide the URL for a subreddit as well as the number of posts you want to collect from the Hot page of a subreddit.
-Run this command and input those values:
+Note that the number of posts specified will be extracted for *each* subreddit specified.
+Run this command and input those values (Be mindful that the reddit API that this depends on limits post queries to 600 per 600 seconds):

    ```
    python3 reddit.py